 Illustration i.
 A requesting party demands that the producing party preserve, restore, and search a backup tape for information about a topic in dispute.
 The requesting party produces some evidence that relevant information, not available elsewhere, may exist on the tape.
-The information, not being readily available, is costly to acquire and the
+The information, not being readily available, is costly to acquire and the producing party seeks a protective order conditioning its production upon payment of costs, including the costs of review.
+See Tex.
+R. Civ.
+P. 196.4.
+Absent proof that the producing party has intentionally deleted information that is relevant to the issues in the case, the protective order should be granted and the requesting party should pay for the costs associated with the request.

-Zubulake III, 216 F.R.D. at 290 ("the responding party should always bear the cost of reviewing and producing electronic data once it has been converted to an accessible form"); see also Computer Assocs.
-Int?, Inc. v.
+2 Zubulake III, 216 F.R.D. at 290 ("the responding party should always bear the cost of reviewing and producing electronic data once it has been converted to an accessible form"); see also Computer Assocs.
+Int'l, Inc. v.
 Quest Software, Inc., No. 02 C 4721, 2003 WL 21277129, at 2 (N.D.
-III, June 3, 2003) (refusing to shift costs of privilege review of computer hard drives prior to production of hard drive images to requesting party because costs of privilege review for paper documents would not be shifted).
-Rule 26(b)(2) grants broad discretion to the trial court to guide discovery, and the court is empowered to limit the frequency and/or extent of discovery su as ponte or on motion by a party under Rule 26(c).
-FED.
-R. CIV.
-P 26(b)(2).
-Rule 26(c) specifies a non-exclusive list of provisions that could be adopted in a protective order, including: 28
+Ill.
+June 3, 2003) (refusing to shift costs of privilege review of computer hard drives prior to production of hard drive images to requesting party because costs of privilege review for paper documents would not be shifted).